 </nav>

 You can add error handling with custom UI, success tracking for analytics, pre-conversion validation, and more.
-This example shows how to integrate WebSave with your application's workflow.
+This recipe shows how to integrate WebSave with your application's workflow.

 <!-- Advanced customization with callbacks -->